 The One Area of Improvement

-While legroom becomes shorter and the cost of additional service like checked baggage increases, there’s one segment of airline customers that are experiencing an increased level of customer service: first- and business-class passengers.
+While legroom becomes shorter and the cost of additional services like checked baggage increases, there’s one segment of airline customers that are experiencing an increased level of customer service: first- and business-class passengers.
 Airlines are rushing to replace first-class cabins, renovate airport lounges, and rethink the entire experience for high-paying customers.

 United recently unveiled its Polaris Business Class, introducing new lie-flat beds, Saks Fifth Avenue bedding and multicourse dining.
 Polaris airport lounges feature private showers and daybeds.